bepolytech/ULBDiscordBot/README.md

 * `/setup`

-(Admin permission needed) When adding the bot to a new server, you need to setthe @ULB role with the command `/setup`.
+(Admin permission needed) When adding the bot to a new server, you need to set the @ULB role with the command `/setup`.
 This commande also allow you to choose if you want to force the registered membre to get rename with real name or not (yes by default).

 * `/info`